react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 Previously Android didn't have any special animation for modals.
 But now there's a slide from bottom animation instead of the default animation.

 If you don't want to use the new animations, you can change it to your liking using the [animation related options](stack-navigator.md#animations).
+To use the iOS modal animation from React Navigation 5, use `TransitionPresets.ModalSlideFromBottomIOS`.

 In addition, a new `presentation: 'transparentModal'` option to make it easier to build transparent modals.
 See [transparent modals](stack-navigator.md#transparent-modals) docs for more details.